walnuthq/noir-libs/README.md

 # Noir package manager

-Noir-libs is a package manager to be used with Noir.
+Noir-libs is a package manager to be used with [Noir](https://noir-lang.org/).
 It retrieves and manages packages.

+## Functionality

+The following functionality is supported:
+- Add a package, from the package repository, to a project.
+- Remove a package from a project.

+### Supported packages

+This tool does not support all packages yet.
+The following packages are supported:
+- `aztec`
+- `easy_private_state`
+- `value_note`
+- `protocol_types`

+The packages were originally chosen since they are needed by an example program provided by Aztec.

 ## Package locations